laaners/yugioh_comprehensive_rulebook/README.md

 ### Categories and interactions
 Any given modifier can fall under one of the following different categories:
-1. Activated effect modifier that increases/decreases the current ATK/DEF.
+1. Activated/Lingering  effect modifier that increases/decreases the current ATK/DEF.

-2. Non-activated effect modifier that increases/decreases the current ATK/DEF.
+2. Non-activated/Continuous effect modifier that increases/decreases the current ATK/DEF.

-3. Activated effect modifier that sets current ATK/DEF to determined value.
+3. Activated/Lingering effect modifier that sets current ATK/DEF to determined value.

-4. Non-activated effect modifier that sets current ATK/DEF to determined value.
+4. Non-activated/Continuous effect modifier that sets current ATK/DEF to determined value.

-5. Activated effect modifier that sets original ATK/DEF to determined value.
+5. Activated/Lingering effect modifier that sets original ATK/DEF to determined value.

-6. Non-activated effect modifier that sets original ATK/DEF to determined value.
+6. Non-activated/Continuous effect modifier that sets original ATK/DEF to determined value.

 Possible outcomes: